 This Week:

-Hello and welcome to the Farm Insurance Australia Weekly Rural News Wrap Podcast, Im Paige Estritori, and its Thursday, 18 September 2025.
+Hello and welcome to the Farm Insurance Australia Rural News Wrap, Im Paige Estritori, its Saturday 4 October 2025.

 Follow us!